MichaelPaulukonis/gif-glitcher/readme.md

 With the script loaded in Processing, have a GIF named `input.gif` in the same directory.
 Run the script and the glitched version will be generated.
 To save the output to GIF, press any key and it will be saved `output.gif`.

+## Known Issues

+  * Rarely, the JPEG corruption can fail and prevent the script from finishing.
+Usually you can just run the script again.

 ## Version History

 ### 2014-05-25 - v1